uschpc/reframe-tests-laguna/USAGE.md

 The variable will then be exported to the ReFrame Slurm jobs and allow them to run.

-## Running tests during maintenance periods
+## Checking test logs

+Various log files can be found in `/project/jkhong_1307/rfm/`.

+## Reference guide for test suite

-A list of specific tests to run during maintenance periods.
+A reference guide for specific tests to run during testing or maintenance periods.

 ```
 module purge